oscarzu/Python_Challenge/README.md

-# Python_Challenge
+# Python Challenge
-This challenge will output: A financial report from a bank and the winner of a local poll
+The code inside this project will take the financial results of a bank and return the summarize information in a .txt file